Nadelio/Hades-Programming-Language/README.md

 \
 **For Linux Systems:**
 4. Run the `hades` file using the `./hades -[flags] [file]` format
-  - Use `-fc` flag to compile the given file to eBin
+  - Use `-fc` flag to compile the given file to Gaia
   - Use `-fr` flag to run the given file
-  - Use `-fce` flag to compile a ePU formatted Hades file to relevant eBin\
+  - Use `-fce` flag to compile a Chronos VM formatted Hades file to relevant Gaia\
 \
 **For Windows Systems:**
 4. Run the bat script using the `./hades.bat -[flags] [file]` format
-  - Use `-fc` flag to compile the given file to eBin
+  - Use `-fc` flag to compile the given file to Gaia
   - Use `-fr` flag to run the given file
-  - Use `-fce` flag to compile a ePU formatted Hades file to relevant eBin
+  - Use `-fce` flag to compile a Chronos VM formatted Hades file to relevant Gaia
 5. Profit

 ### Roadmap